zlite4/mac-changer/README.md

-### zlite4's mac-changer app for linux ubuntu 22.04 and any linux distribution that would use dependable ifconfig.
+### zlite4's mac-changer app for linux ubuntu 22.04 and any linux distribution that makes use of dependable ifconfig.

 * written in pure python no need to download modules